Lake Mead Boulevard: History

-SR 147 first appears on the official Nevada state highway map with the 1978-79 edition as a semi-circular route.
-The route followed Lake Mead Boulevard (which was previously unnumbered) eastward from North Las Vegas to North Shore Road in the Lake Mead National Recreation Area; south on North Shore Road (replacing SR 41A) to Lakeshore Road; then west on Lakeshore Road (later Lake Mead Drive, now Lake Mead Parkway), replacing part of SR 41.
-The terminus was at Lakeshore Road and Boulder Highway (then US 93/US 95, now SR 582).
+SR 147 first appeared on the official Nevada state highway map in the 1978–79 edition as a semi-circular route.
+The route followed Lake Mead Boulevard (which was previously unnumbered) eastward from I-15 in North Las Vegas to North Shore Road in the Lake Mead National Recreation Area.
+It then turned south onto North Shore Road (replacing SR4 1A), then west toward Lakeshore Road (later Lake Mead Drive, now Lake Mead Parkway), replacing part of SR 41.
+The terminus was at Lakeshore Road and Boulder Highway (then US 93/US 95, formerly SR 582).
 The highway continued west of Boulder Highway as SR 146.

-The northern section along Lake Mead Boulevard lacks the SR 147 designator on the 1983–84 and 1985-86 maps.
-However, it is back on the 1987-88 map, so it is unclear whether this was a map error or possibly a planned decommissioning that wasn’t carried out.
+The northern section along Lake Mead Boulevard la"cks the "SR 147 designation on the 1983–84 and 1985–86 maps.
+However, it is back on the 1987–88 map, so it is unclear whether this was a map error or possibly a planned decommissioning that was not carried out.

-On the 1998-99 map, the southern section of SR 147 (along Lake Mead Drive) was replaced by an eastward extension of SR 146 (now SR 564).
+On the 1998–99 map, the southern section of SR 147 (along Lake Mead Drive) was replaced by an eastward extension of SR 146 (now SR 564).
 The entire length of SR 147 is now on Lake Mead Boulevard, with the eastern terminus truncated to the northern border of the Lake Mead National Recreation Area.

+Sometime between 1999 and 2025, SR 147 was shrunken even further: the segment between Yale Street and Pecos Road was removed from the state highway.